Summer Camp for Creative Youth

 Who can attend Camp Adler?

-Camp Adler is open to children ages 5-11.
-Campers must be of the appropriate age on the start date of the session they are registering for.
-Youth entering grades 7-10 may apply for our Junior Counselor Program.
+Camp Adler is open to children ages 5–11.
+Campers must be of the appropriate age on the start date of the session they are registering for, and must have completed a year of kindergarten.
+Youth entering grades 7–10 may apply for our Junior Counselor Program.

 Where does the camp take place?